Eating well, exercising and looking after your mental wellbeing can help with symptoms during perimenopause and menopause.

 - make time for activities you enjoy

-Cognitive behavioural therapy (CBT) is a type of talking therapy that can help with a low mood and feelings of anxiety.
+- cognitive behavioural therapy (CBT) - a type of talk therapy that can help with a low mood and feelings of anxiety

 How to ease hot flushes and night sweats

-If you experience hot flushes and night sweats because of menopause, there are things you can do that may help.
+If you have hot flushes and night sweats because of menopause, there are things you can do that may help.

 You can: